ucu-cs/lab_work_template/media/README.md

-# media directory
+# The `media` directory
-if your results are images, gifs etc, you must store them here
+if your results are images, gif\`s etc, you must store them here